 Variable Notes LIBPATH A suitable entry for the Conga libraries needs to be added to the LIBPATH variable if Conga is to be used.
 For more information see the Conga Guide.
-ERRORONEXTERNALEXCEPTION By default, any error when calling NA will result in APL terminating; if ERRORONEXTERNALEXCEPTION is set to 1, then APL will instead generate an event 91: EXTERNAL DLL EXCEPTION .
-Be aware however that the workspace may become corrupted.
-This is best used when developing NA code rather than in production.
 MAXWS Defines the size of the workspace that will be presented to the user when Dyalog APL is started.
 A simple integer value will be treated as being in KB.
 K, M and G can be appended to the value to indicate KiB, MiB and GiB (binary) respectively.
-If unset, the default value is 4096KB.
+If unset, the default value is 256M.
 WSPATH Defines the search path for both workspaces and Auxiliary processors.
 If unset, there is no default value.
 Workspaces and APs that are not on the WSPATH can be accessed using absolute or relative pathnames.